ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 **Our Corrections and Additions:**

 Powerful computers mine (understand "create") ETC, adding it to the circulating supply.
 While Ethereum Classic can be mined using widely available graphics processors, it's most likely not profitable unless you use an ASIC, a specialized device designed for crypto mining.
 After Ethereum's fork from Ethereum Classic in 2016, Ethereum Classic has struggled to compete in terms of market capitalization, developers, and network security as measured by total mining power.
-Over its history, Ethereum Classic has been subject to numerous "51% attacks" in which malicious actors control most of the mining power and can thus spend coins they didn't own (also known as a double spend attack).
-However, ETC has become the largest proof of work smart contracts blockchain in the world after Ethereum migrated to proof of stake, therefore it is unlikely to be attacked as before because it enjoys a large and leading position in its mining algorith.
+Over its history, Ethereum Classic has been subject to numerous “51% attacks” in which malicious actors control most of the mining power and can thus spend coins they didn't own (also known as a double spend attack).
+However, ETC has become the largest proof of work smart contracts blockchain in the world after Ethereum migrated to proof of stake, therefore it is unlikely to be attacked as before because it enjoys a large and leading position in its mining algorithm.

 **Rationale:**